Cyclops (Marvel Comics): Powers and abilities

 Early accounts describe Cyclops' optic beams as the product of his body metabolizing sunlight and other ambient energy.
-This is similar to his brother Alex (alias Havok) who metabolizes cosmic radiation.
-This metabolized energy is then released in the form of the beam from his eyes.
-In some stories, Cyclops depletes his body's energy reserves and needs to recharge through exposure to sunlight.
-When depleted, Cyclops continued to emit the beams; however, their intensity was greatly diminished.
-One story showed him able to safely open his eyes when in total darkness-without any ambient light to absorb, his power diminished to the point that he did not need his visor.

 The original 1983 Official Handbook of the Marvel Universe volume stated that Cyclops' eyes contain inter-dimensional apertures, releasing powerful energies from another dimension into his own via the beams.
-This account states that his body naturally metabolizes ambient energy that is used to open and focus the apertures in his eyes.
-The energy of the beam itself originates from this other dimension.
 This explanation, however, was later changed for the 1986 The Official Handbook of the Marvel Universe Deluxe Edition.

 Cyclops's body is naturally immune to the force of his own beams.
 His mind projects a psionic field that envelops his body rendering it immune to his optic beam, allowing him to shut it off by simply closing his eyes.
 Scott is also immune to the power of his brother Alex (Havok) who has the ability to emit waves of energy that heat the air into plasma.
 Likewise, Havok has demonstrated immunity to Cyclops's optic beam.
 Scott has been shown as being able to absorb Storm's lightning bolt, although this act caused Cyclops a great deal of pain.
 The ruby quartz used in his battle visor has been said to resonate with his body's psionic field.
-Scott has only limited resistance to his brother Vulcan's powers.